Not getting heat and noticing error code 228 from your Lennox® furnace?

-This means your furnace couldn’t adjust its pressure switch before turning on.
+This indicates your furnace couldn’t adjust its pressure switch before turning on.
 As a result, your system will not run for your safety.

 Repairing or replacing this part is better left to the Experts at Service Experts Heating & Air Conditioning in Memphis.
-Our NATE-certified technicians are among the best in the industry.
-They’re well-prepared to work on all of your heating needs, including clearing a furnace error.
+Our ACE-certified technicians are among the brightest in the industry.
+They’re well-equipped to handle all of your heating needs, including clearing a furnace error.

 How a Pressure Switch Works

-This part plays a critical role as your furnace prepares to work in your home.
+This part plays a critical role as your furnace prepares to work in your house.

 Here’s what happens after your thermostat’s call for heat:

 - Your furnace’s control board commences running the draft inducer blower motor.
-This exhausts combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.
+This pushes out combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.

 What Happens When a Pressure Switch Fails

-When your pressure switch isn’t operating correctly, you’ll likely hear the fan run and the switch clicking multiple times before the furnace turns off completely.
-When a part isn’t working right, your furnace will turn off for your safety.
+When your pressure switch isn’t operating the way it should, you’ll likely hear the fan going and the switch clicking multiple times before the furnace turns off completely.
+When a part isn’t performing right, your furnace will turn off for your safety.

 Your furnace will tell you something is incorrect with a red flash from its indicator light, which it uses to exhibit error codes.
 It uses this red light to flash code, like Morse code.